A cool, fruity cake perfect for the melting hot days of summer.

 - 1/3 cup of milk (see notes)

-- 11-ounce can of mandarin oranges, juice reserved
+- 11-ounce can of mandarin oranges, including the juice

 - 1 teaspoon of orange zest (optional)